phuyky/Testing-Page-OrangeHRM/README.md

-# Testing-Sign-Up-Page-OrangeHRM
+# Testing-Page-OrangeHRM
-Mind map and test case for sign up page OrangeHRM
+Mind map and test case for sign-up page OrangeHRM